WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Properties/entSession.md

 **Return value** _Session_

-The Studio or Enterprise Server Session object.
+The Studio Server Session object.

 ## Description

-The `entSession` property gives access to the Studio or Enterprise Server session by returning a Session object.
+The `entSession` property gives access to the Studio Server session by returning a Session object.

 For more info about the Session object please see the [Session](../../Session/index.md) documentation.